 Questions?
 Please contact Kim Brown in UGA Payroll – 706-542-0202, then prompt #2.

 After you register as a vendor with UGA, you will then be eligible to receive your stipend, food allowance, and reimbursement for travel.
 Such payments will be distributed over approximately 5 checks.
 You should receive your first check within 2 weeks of arriving.

 Paperwork for your checks will be prepared and ready for you to sign when you arrive.
 Because it can take over a week for checks to be released by UGA Accounts Payable, you will need to have access to funds to cover your cost-of-living expenses for approximately two weeks after you arrive.

 Please make sure you have sufficient funds before the first check (approximately two weeks).
 For check deposits and ATMs, Wachovia, SouthTrust, SunTrust, and Bank of America have ATM machines at Tate Plaza next to the UGA bookstore.
 There is also an ATM located in Russell Hall and the Ramsey Center.
 The stipend you’ll receive is pre-tax; however, you will not receive a W-2 form from UGA because you are not a UGA employee.
 Please report the stipend as income on your annual tax return.

 A description of the residence hall and a typical room with a virtual tour can be found here.
-Guidelines for living in this newly refurbished dormitory will be provided to you upon your arrival.
+Guidelines for living in the dormitory will be provided to you upon your arrival.
 You are expected to abide by these guidelines.
 Bring towels and sheets (80” twin) or be prepared to purchase them at a local store on the arrival day.
 There is a common kitchen area in the building and cookware will be provided.
 Your room does not have a refrigerator.